 Machu Picchu is one of the Seven Wonders of the World and one of the most visited places on the planet.
-The Inca Citadel holds fascination for many and thousands visit every year.
+The Inca Citadel holds a fascination for many and thousands of visitors every year.
 There is much you may not know about Machu Picchu, which has an interesting history, and in the article let us explore some of the Machu Picchu information that you may not know.

 Travel to Machu Picchu is for some half the adventure.
 There are several ways to get to Machu Picchu.
 The most popular is by train and Perurail has several different types of trains from which to choose.
 The luxury Hiram Bingham train is an experience for the train lover featuring the Pullman style trains and fine dining experience.
 Sip a cocktail in the bar car and be entertained by local dancers and musicians.

-For those of you who love a challenge than hike to Machu Picchu, there are several different hikes that range from two to seven days.
+For those of you who love a challenge than the hike to Machu Picchu, there are several different hikes that range from two to seven days.
 These adventures take you past some of the most beautiful scenery in the world but do not be fooled these treks are not easy and are made more difficult by the altitude.

 Now let us go through some facts that you may or may not know about Machu Picchu…

-In the Quechua language, which is one of the ancient languages of Peru, Machu Picchu means Old Peak or Old Mountain, Huayna Picchu that is the peak in front of Machu Picchu mean Young Mountain or Peak.
+In the Quechua language, which is one of the ancient languages of Peru, Machu Picchu means Old Peak or Old Mountain, Huayna Picchu that is the peak in front of Machu Picchu means Young Mountain or Peak.

 The Incas were some of the best masons in the world, the structures they built without technology need to be seen to be believed, they used a technique called ashlar, and this means that the stones were cut to fit together without mortar.